iad-os/nightswatch/README.md

       given-name: idtoken.given_name
 ```

-you can configure your own headers and decide which will be passed to the upstream.
+you can configure your own headers and decide what to send to the upstream, north of the Wall!

-Every request comes with 3 objects
+Every request comes with 3 objects:

 - [The Token Set claims](#the-token-set-claims)
 - [The UserInfo claims](#the-userinfo-claims)
 - [The IdToken claims](#the-idtoken-claims)

-This is an json example:
+here is a JSON example:

 ```json
 {